Kishore Shallow: Political career

+Dr. Shallow was elected as the Member of Parliament for the constituency of North Leeward in St. Vincent and the Grenadines on November 27, 2025.
+He contested on the ticket of the New Democratic Party, which gained the majority of the seats to secure government.
+At the swearing in ceremony of the cabinet on December 2, 2025, Shallow was appointed Minister of Tourism and Maritime Affairs, later changed to the Ministry of Tourism, Civil Aviation, and Sustainable Development.
-In September 2024, the opposition party in St. Vincent and the Grenadines, the New Democratic Party announced Dr. Shallow as the candidate for the constituency of North Leeward to contest the upcoming General Elections.
-A month prior, in a national poll conducted, Shallow was considered a popular prospect for Prime Minister of the country.

-In response to Shallow's candidacy, the Prime Minister of St. Vincent and the Grenadines, Hon.
+Shallow was elected as a candidate for the opposition party in September 2024.
+A month prior, in a national poll conducted, he was considered a popular prospect for Prime Minister of the country.
+In response to Shallow's candidacy, the former Prime Minister of St. Vincent and the Grenadines, Hon.
 Dr. Ralph Gonsalves argued that it is a conflict of interest for Shallow to be a political candidate while serving as President of Cricket West Indies.
 Dr. Shallow challenged Dr. Gonsalves' perspective suggesting that there is no conflict.

-The entry of Shallow into Vincentian politics has been met with favor by the populace.
-A poll conducted by an independent firm indicated that Dr. Shallow is trending positively in his constituency as the preferred candidate.
-One of Shallow's campaign policies is the Citizen by Investment programme.